 According to the legend, it is only when Geri and Freki started to have trouble finding food for themselves Odin created Huginn and Muninn, his two ravens, to help the two wolves.

 The four of them travelled together and the wolves hunted with the help of ravens showing them their prey.
 In exchange for that, Odin’s wolves left some of their food to Huginn and Muninn.

 It is also believed that Odin told humans to look up to wolves as an example since wolves cared about the pack rather than the one individual member, the pack always ran together and every member of it cared about every one of their young ones.

 It was also believed that Geri and Freki roamed the halls of Valhalla with Odin and also kept watch (in shifts) against a possible attack of giants, the enemies of the Aesir gods (and men).

 This concludes our article on symbols of Odin.
 We hope you enjoyed reading on Symbols and Meanings.
-If you did, you might want to check out other articles we have on Norse Viking symbols through the main menu.
+If you did, you might want to check out our detailed post on Norse Viking symbols here and the other articles in the category through the main menu.

 If you would like to use any part of the content here for your own work, please kindly cite this page as the source using the following code:

 The link will appear on your website as: